hdannyelle/python_class/README.txt

 3. Run the server:
 python manage.py runserver

-4. Navigate to your server with the provided url.
+4. Navigate to your local server to view the website.

 The website should properly loaded!